The Right Way to Wash Your Face, ExplainedMay 26, 2022

 STEP 3: Wet Your Face With Lukewarm Water

-Now’s the time to splash some tepid water onto your skin.
+Now’s the time to splash some lukewarm water onto your skin.
 (If the label on your face wash instructs you otherwise, skip this step.)
 Make sure the water is not too hot as it can be drying and potentially damaging.
 To maintain the integrity of the skin, room temperature water is your best bet.
 Next, squeeze a dime-size amount of face wash onto your fingertips and lather up.

 STEP 4: Massage in Gentle, Small Circles